 The primary response method to oil spills at sea is mechanical containment and recovery.
-The use of chemical dispersants is allowed in Poland, following prior official authorisation from the Director of one of the three regional Maritime Offices, subordinated to the Minister competent for Maritime Economy (Minister of Infrastructure).
-Dispersant use is limited in practice, and dispersants may be used in small quantities in ports as a response option to limited oil spills, when mechanical recovery is impossible or non effective and only after acquiring the necessary authorisation.
+The use of dispersants is allowed in Poland, following prior official authorisation from the Director of one of the three regional Maritime Offices, subordinated to the minister competent for maritime economy (Minister of Maritime Economy).
+Dispersant use is limited in practice, and dispersants so far were used in small quantities in ports as a response option to limited oil spills, when mechanical recovery was impossible or non effective and only after acquiring the necessary authorisation.

-The last use of oil spill dispersants in ports was in January 2005, during the oil spill incident in Swinoujscie Harbour, where 90k of dispersants were used.
+The last use of oil spill dispersants in ports was in January 2005, during the oil spill incident in Swinoujscie Harbour, where 90 k of dispersants was used.
 A change in the national policy regarding dispersant usage is currently being considered, following the current discussions within the framework of the Helsinki Commission regarding new opportunities for the usage of dispersants in the Baltic Sea, and in accordance with internal legal and organisational arrangements.